 How to Avoid It:

-Take your Shih Tzu for two short walks per day (15-20 minutes each).
+- Take your Shih Tzu for two short daily walks (15-20 minutes each).

 Engage in interactive play sessions with toys like balls and tug ropes.